HalahRaadSalih/HA_ComputerSetup_WD/readme.md

-## Macbook Settings/tools for Web Devlopment
+## Macbook Settings/Tools for Web Devlopment
-So you got a new mac?
-This repo will contain steps/tools required for you to download to get started as a web developer.
+So you got a new mac or feeling rusty about web dev?
+This repo will contain steps/tools to download to get started as a web developer.

  - [NodeJS](https://nodejs.org/en/download/)
  - [Git](https://git-scm.com/download/mac)